 Generation Y, more commonly referred to as Millennials, are a unique group of individuals.
 Born in the early 80s through the mid-90s, Millennials experienced rapid technological changes and grew up in an era of Microsoft and Apple, the 24-hour news cycle, and the rise of social media.
 They were also in their formative years during tragic cultural events like Columbine and September 11.
 They and/or their parents may have experienced economic uncertainty with the Great Recession.
 They are a group unlike any other before them – particularly the Baby Boomers and Generation X.

 The Millennial Generation: A Profile

-Born between 1981 and 1996, Millennials make up 35 percent of the current labor force.
-They are the largest demographic in the workplace, just ahead of Generation X. In 2016, they also became the largest age group in the U.S., bypassing the Boomers (73 million vs. 72 million).
-Ranging in age from their early 20s into their late 30s, Millennials are making an indelible mark on the job landscape.
+Born between 1981 and 1996, they are the largest demographic in the workplace, just ahead of Generation X. They have also became the largest age group in the U.S., bypassing the Boomers (72.1 million vs. 71.6 million).
+Ranging in age from their early 20s into their late 30s, Millennials are makin an indelible mark on the job landscape.

 These factors play a role in how employers and benefits administrators can design effective benefits strategies for Millennials.

 Though decidedly different than Boomers and Gen X, Millennials also place access to health insurance as their top employee benefit.
 However, Gen Y wants more than just insurance.
 Retirement and financial benefits are key.
 They also prioritize workplace flexibility (also known as work-life balance) more than other generations.